#i read that some screen readers work better with alt text and some do better with post description so i went with both

 Hey, I'm trying to be more conscientious about putting image descriptions on the things I'm posting and I was wondering if it's better to have them as a separate text or in the alt text embedded in the image?
 Thanks for your help!

 thank you so much for asking!
-I'm always happy to talk about this — so happy that my replies get pretty long, in fact — so skip to the bottom if you just wants some examples.
+I'm always happy to talk about this — so happy that my replies get pretty long, in fact — so skip to the bottom if you just want some examples.

-short answer: either is better than none, but both is actually the most accessible to people with different needs.
+short answer: either is better than none, but using both is actually the most accessible to people with different needs.

 long answer: there's pros and cons to each. a lot of people who use primarily screen readers like alt text because it's read out immediately, and don't have to hear "image image image" for comics or whatnot before getting to the description, nor mistakenly skip a post because they can't tell yet that it's described. however, tumblr in particular has two problems: